-- a.
-A candidate may not seek nomination for more than one ward of Council (Section 57A Local Electoral Act 2001). - A candidate may not seek nomination for more than one subdivision of the same community board (Section 57A Local Electoral Act 2001). - c.
-A candidate may seek nomination for mayor and/ or council and/or the community board but may not also seek nomination for any of the Regional Councils operating within the TDC area, i.e. a candidate may not stand for Taupō District Council and the Bay of Plenty, Hawke's Bay or Waikato Regional Councils.
-(Section 58 Local Electoral Act 2001). - d.
-A candidate may seek nomination for mayor and/or a ward of council, but in the event that they are elected as mayor and a ward member then they must be treated as having vacated the ward office (Section 88 Local Electoral Act 2001). - e.
-A candidate may seek nomination for councillor and community board member but in the event they are elected as a councillor and a community board member within the same district of a territorial authority, they must be treated as having vacated the office of community board member (Section 88A Local Electoral Act 2001). - f.
+- A candidate may not seek nomination for more than one ward of Council (Section 57A Local Electoral Act 2001). - b.
+A candidate may seek nomination for mayor and/ or council but may not also seek nomination for any of the Regional Councils operating within the TDC area, i.e. a candidate may not stand for Taupō District Council and the Bay of Plenty, Hawke's Bay or Waikato Regional Councils.
+(Section 58 Local Electoral Act 2001). - c.
+A candidate may seek nomination for mayor and/ or a ward of council, but in the event that they are elected as mayor and a ward member then they must be treated as having vacated the ward office (Section 88 Local Electoral Act 2001). - d.
 A candidate cannot be a person concerned or interested in contracts over \$25,000 with the territorial local authority (Section 3(1) Local Authorities (Members' Interests) Act 1968).
-This restriction is waived if prior approval from the office of the Auditor General is obtained. - Further information from the OAG is available on their website here: www.oag.govt.nz/2010/lamia - Under the Act there are a number of exceptions to the disqualification rule in section 3.
+This restriction is waived if prior approval from the office of the Auditor General is obtained. - Further information from the OAG is available on their website here: oag.parliament.nz/2020/lamia Under the Act there are a number of exceptions to the disqualification rule in section 3.
 Certain types of contracts will not disqualify a candidate from election.
-A candidate who has a contract that falls within any of the following categories will not be disqualified: - Before the election, all of the candidate's obligations (or candidate's company's obligations) in respect of the contract have been performed and the amount to be paid by the council has been fixed (whether or not it has been paid); or - Although the candidate's obligations (or candidate's company's obligations) under the contract have not been performed before the election, the amount to be paid by the council is already fixed (subject to amendments and additions as allowed for in the contract), whether or not it has been paid; or g.
-An employee of Taupō District Council who is elected as mayor or councillor must resign from his/her position as an employee of the council before taking up his/her elected position.
-(Section 41 (5) Local Government Act 2002).
+A candidate who has a contract that falls within any of the following categories will not be disqualified: - Before the election, all of the candidate's obligations (or candidate's company's obligations) in respect of the contract have been performed and the amount to be paid by the council has been fixed (whether or not it has been paid); or - Although the candidate's obligations (or candidate's company's obligations) under the contract have not been performed before the election, the amount to be paid by the council is already fixed (subject to amendments and additions as allowed for in the contract), whether or not it has been paid; or e.
+An employee of Taupō District Council who is elected as mayor or councillor must resign from his/her position as an employee of the council before taking up his/her elected position (Section 41 (5) Local Government Act 2002).
+Staff members intending to stand for election should check with their manager on whether they would need to take leave of absence for campaigning purposes prior to the election.